bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 Generally, the WordPress plugin works with post IDs, not product IDs.
 The latter is rarely needed on the client side.

-To retrieve additional information about the product in the browser, there is a REST API endpoint.
-Its primary purpose is supporting the product block interface in the WordPress admin, but it can be used anywhere to retrieve a small subset of the information about the product.
+There is a REST API endpoint to retrieve additional information about the product in the browser.
+Its primary purpose is supporting the product block interface in the WordPress admin.
+Still, you can use it anywhere to retrieve a small subset of the product's information.
 The endpoint is `/wp-json/bigcommerce/v1/products`.

 ### Variants